DCotterill/halixia-hugo/content/ma/eat-mindfully-181.md

 Learn how to eat mindfully, for lasting change

-Noom aims to empower you to take control of your health for good and meet personal health and wellness goals, including weight management, though delicious balanced healthy recipe boxes.
+Noom aims to empower you to take control of your health for good and meet personal health and wellness goals, including weight management, through delicious balanced healthy recipe boxes.

 A healthy diet rich in fruits, vegetables, wholegrains and low-fat dairy can help to reduce your risk of heart disease by maintaining blood pressure and cholesterol levels as well as strengthening your immune system.